jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

 * A Microsoft Azure account.

-* To get started you can get a free acount which  includes 150 dollars worth of Azure acredits (`get a free account here <https://azure.microsoft.com/en-us/free//?wt.mc_id=LTJH-github-taallard>`_)
+* To get started you can get a free account which  includes 150 dollars worth of Azure credits (`get a free account here <https://azure.microsoft.com/en-us/free//?wt.mc_id=LTJH-github-taallard>`_)

 These instructions cover how to set up a Virtual Machine on Microsoft Azure.
 For subsequent information about creating